Pylons/deform/contributing.md

 If you add a feature to Deform, or change a feature in Deform that causes any functional test to fail, then you also must add sufficient functional tests to the [deformdemo](https://github.com/pylons/deformdemo) repository.
 The following is the recommended procedure.
+If you have any trouble, please ask for assistance via the [issue tracker](https://github.com/pylons/deform/issues/).

 1. Follow the instructions under [Preparing a functional testing environment](#preparing-a-functional-testing-environment) below.

-2. Run `$TOX`.
+2. Run `$TOX` in Deform.
+    We run tox to establish that code is linted and passing tests before you change anything.
     This will run all environments defined in `tox.ini`.
     It is OK if you do not have all supported Python versions installed.
     One of those environments will run a script that clones deformdemo into a  directory `deformdemo_functional_tests` inside your Deform checkout, then runs functional tests.

+3. Run `$TOX` in deformdemo.
-3. Change your working directory to `deformdemo_functional_tests` and run tox to make sure functional tests pass in deformdemo as well.
+    Change your working directory to `deformdemo_functional_tests` and run tox to make sure functional tests pass in deformdemo as well.

         cd deformdemo_functional_tests
         $TOX